tensorflow/tensorflow/tensorflow/contrib/android/README.md

 performing inference on Android.
 See [TensorFlowImageClassifier.java](../../examples/android/src/org/tensorflow/demo/TensorFlowImageClassifier.java) in the [TensorFlow Android Camera Demo](../../examples/android) for an example.

+It also contains a Java class (`RunStats`) for summarizing performance of operations during graph execution.

 With both the native .so library and the Java JAR (or AAR which combines both), you will have everything you need to use TensorFlow for inference in your Android app.
 Note that training is not supported through this interface; for